XRG2014/XRG2014.github.io/about.md

 ___

-This website is XRG2014's website.
+This website is XRG2014's (me) website.

-It has XRG2014's repositories, Milkcraft (private Minecraft server), M1lk (iOS/iPadOS jailbreak repository), and more.
+It also shows my public repositories.

-If you would like to view XRG2014's Github profile for more information, then either click on the button above (XRG2014 on Github), or click <a href="https://github.com/XRG2014" target="_blank">here</a>
+If you would like to view <a href="https://github.com/XRG2014/">My Github profile</a> for more information, then you can click on the button above (XRG2014 on Github), or on the link from earlier.

-Feel free to use this website/repository for any kind of use permited by law.
+Feel free to use this website/repository for any kind of use permited by Github or law.
 Eg:

-  1. Use this repository as a template
+  1. Fork and use this repository as a template

   2. Fork for private use